 The public offering price of our common stock will be substantially higher than the net tangible book value per share of common stock.
 Therefore, if you purchase shares of our common stock in this offering, you will pay a price per share that substantially exceeds our net tangible book value per share after this offering.
-Based on the public offering price of \$26.42 per share, you will experience immediate dilution of \$18.08 per share, representing the difference between our as adjusted net tangible book value per share after giving effect to this offering and the public offering price.
+Based on the assumed public offering price of \$ per shares, which is the last reported sale price of our common stock on the Nasdaq Global Market on , 2018, you will experience immediate dilution of \$ per share, representing the difference between our as adjusted net tangible book value per share after giving effect to this offering and the assumed public offering price.
 Furthermore, if the underwriters exercise their option to purchase shares or our previously issued options to acquire common stock at prices below the assumed public offering price are exercised, you will experience further dilution.
 See "Dilution" for a more detailed description of the dilution to new investors in the offering.